I2-MinusONE/I2-CRM-Wiki/organization/index.md

-# Opportunity
+# Organization
 > This WIKI page is maintained manually.
-Please opportunity the project manager for any clarifications.
+Please contact the project manager for any clarifications.

 This module manages organizations of a company via API.
 Organizations are companies that out customer-companied deal with.
 Every contact, opportunity, job, etc belongs to an organization.